How to Improve Your Bench Press

 Cons of the Barbell Bench Press

-• Higher risk of injury compared to alternative chest exercises such as machines or dumbbell presses
+Higher risk of injury compared to alternative chest exercises such as machines or dumbbell presses

-• Limited range of motion and a set bar path
+Limited range of motion and a set bar path

-Muscles Worked With the Barbell Bench Press
+Muscles Worked During the Barbell Bench Press

-Now when it comes to the muscles that are worked during the barbell bench press, it is not only the pectoral muscles!
-The barbell bench press is a compound movement, meaning it recruits multiple muscles and joints to be completed, whereas an isolation exercise would only target one muscle group.
 So, what muscles are recruited during the barbell bench press?
-The chest muscle, specifically the sternal and clavicular heads, as well as the triceps and shoulder muscles, are the primary muscles worked during the barbell bench press.
+Well obviously the chest muscles, specifically the sternal and clavicular heads, as well as the triceps and shoulder muscles, are the primary muscles worked during the barbell bench press.
 This exercise also engages the muscles in your long arms, as the length of your arms can affect the range of motion and the muscles targeted during the benching movement.

 Because it is a pressing exercise, the shoulders are utilized during the movement, mainly the front deltoids.
 This is why sometimes you will see lifting programs grouped in chest and shoulder movements on the same day, this is common in a push day workout.